 Somewhere in this period, something shifts.
 You stop feeling like a beginner and start feeling like a boxer.

-This doesn't mean you're an expert.
+This does not mean you are an expert.
 Far from it.
 But the fundamentals are there.
 You have a base to build on.

 At the one year mark with consistent training, you might:

-Most importantly, you'll know what you don't know.
-You'll see the gaps in your game and understand what to work on.
+Most importantly, you will know what you do not know.
+You will see the gaps in your game and understand what to work on.

 Beyond One Year: The Long Game

-After one year, you won't be fighting professional boxers.
-You probably won't be winning competitions.
-There's still enormous room for improvement.
+After one year, you will not be fighting professional boxers.
+You probably will not be winning competitions.
+There is still enormous room for improvement.

 Boxing is a sport where people train for decades and still learn new things.
 The ceiling is incredibly high.